hyperspy/hyperspy/doc/user_guide/model.rst

 Adding components to the model
 ------------------------------

-In HyperSpy a model consists of a linear combination of :py:mod:`~.components` and various components are available in one and two-dimensions to construct a model.
+In HyperSpy a model consists of a linear combination of components and various components are available in one (:py:mod:`~.components1d`)and two-dimensions (:py:mod:`~.components2d`) to construct a model.

 The following components are currently available for one-dimensional models: